• Skip navigation

 • A panel of six whittles down the entries to 60 for the exhibition.
 The prizewinners are then chosen.

-• www.npg.org.uk/index.php?id=6715
+• http://www.npg.org.uk/photoprize1/site14/index.php

 Tags: 5 - 20k | International | Various - Category: Visual Arts -

-The Arts Foundation Awards/Fellowships
+The Arts Foundation Futures Awards

-• Awarded by The Arts Foundation.
+• The Arts Foundation.

 • Annual.